-UPDATE 10/24/16: This particular page is no longer available, and colAR is now QuiverVision.
+UPDATE 10/12/2020: This particular page is no longer available, and colAR is now QuiverVision.
 However, you can still download an augmented reality pumpkin page for free here (do a search for Halloween once you reach the page, and you should see two downloads.
 Unfortunately, they are no longer free).

 I tweeted about this a couple of days ago (Don’t follow me, yet?
 Please do! @terrieichholz), but I was so excited that I tweeted an uncolored page.
 Knowing today would be Phun Phriday, I decided to spend last night making a more presentable page for blog purposes.
 I wanted to get a sample from one of my students, but they haven’t had time, what with all of their bumping into walls and doing victory dances this week.

 For those of you who have not had the pleasure of entertaining yourself with the colAR app, yet, I strongly urge you to download it right away.
 It is available on both mobile platforms for free.
 The free version allows you to augment certain coloring pages, and there is an in-app purchase of $2.99 to unlock the rest of the pages.
 However, the new pumpkin page is free.
 Just make sure, if you already have the app, that you have the most updated version.

 If you haven’t used colAR with your students before, I highly recommend you have them color a page first, and then surprise them with the augmented reality version.
 If you do it in the reverse order they may, like me, rush through their coloring just to get to the digital fun.

 Drew Minock and Brad Waid over at Two Guys and Some iPads have used colAR to inspire creative writing with their students.
 Once the students see their pumpkins dancing around, I’m sure the kids could come up with some unique stories!